lukecav/awesome-wp-developer-tools/README.md

 * [Yeoman WordPress Plugin Generator](https://github.com/WebDevStudios/generator-plugin-wp) - Yeoman generator for WordPress plugins.
 * [Upgrade for Unattach and Re-attach Media Attachments](https://wordpress.org/plugins/upgrade-for-unattach-re-attach-media-attachments/) - Unattach and Re-attach images and other attachments from within the media library.
 The plugin is similar to its predecessors but security and code refactoring has been done.
 * [Uploads by Proxy](https://github.com/pdclark/uploads-by-proxy) - Load images from production site if missing in development environment.

+## WordPress Starter Themes
+* [New Project Boilerplate](https://github.com/craigsimps/new-project-boilerplate) - Using Composer and WPStarter, this repository is used to kick off new WordPress projects and installs WordPress, Genesis, my Genesis starter theme and common plugins (free and premium).
+Premium plugins are made available using SatisPress.
+* [Underscores](https://github.com/Automattic/_s) - Hi.
+I'm a starter theme called _s, or underscores, if you like.
+I'm a theme meant for hacking so don't use me as a Parent Theme.
+Instead try turning me into the next, most awesome, WordPress theme out there.